zawawimanja/HowToDevelop/README.md

 # CodingStory
 - MASTERING THE PSEUDOCODE

 - Coding is a creative art.
 It teach you how to build something from scratch.
 There is a lot of way how to solve the problem.
-It depends on you how you embrace it.

 LEARN OTHER PEOPLE CODE AND READ THE DOC HOW ITS WORKS. see how samson march write the code.